keithamoss/demsausage/scrapers/federal_2022/readme.md

 # Config notes

-- cleaning_regexes: For multi-division polling places, the AEC includes the division name in brackets after the polling place name (e.g. "Hurstville (Banks)").
+- `cleaning_regexes`: For multi-division polling places, the AEC includes the division name in brackets after the polling place name (e.g. "Hurstville (Banks)").
 This ensures we remove the division name.
-- geocode: Handles filling in geocodes for places with missing coordinates (it doesn't geocode any places with coordinates)
+- `geocode`: Handles filling in geocodes for places with missing coordinates (it doesn't geocode any places with coordinates)

 ## Changes from config vs 2019